A Strong Bisimulation for a Classical Term Calculus: The -calculus

 We still have to address the case where there is a unique occurrence of $\alpha$ in $c$.
-Replacing that unique occurrence is not necessarily an act of mere reshuffling; that depends on where the occurrence of $\alpha$ appears in $c$.
+Replacing that unique occurrence is not necessarily an act of mere reshuffling; it depends on where the occurrence of $\alpha$ appears in $c$.
 If $\alpha$ appears inside the argument of an application, an explicit substitution or an explicit replacement, then this single occurrence of $\alpha$ could be further erased or duplicated.
 One might say replacing $s$ performs \emph{hereditarily} meaningful work.
 Let us make this more precise.
-If $\alpha$ occurs exactly once in $c$, then the left-hand side $\termrepl[\alpha']{\alpha}{s}{c}$ of the reduction rule $\rRnl$ must have one of the following forms: where the unique free occurrence of $\alpha$ in $c$ has been highlighted in bold and $\alpha$ does not occur in any of $\ctxt{C}$, $t$, $c'$, $s'$.
-These determine the following three instances of the reduction rule $\termrepl[\alpha']{\alpha}{s}{c} \rrule{\rR} \replapply{\repl[\alpha']{\alpha}{s}}{c}$ with $\fn[\alpha]{c} = 1$: The first rule applies the explicit replacement when finding the (only) occurrence of the name $\alpha$; the second rule composes the explicit replacements by concatenating their respective stacks; while the third one \emph{swaps} the explicit replacement with the explicit renaming, because there are no other occurrences of the name $\alpha$ in the command.
+If $\alpha$ occurs exactly once in $c$, then the left-hand side $\termrepl[\alpha']{\alpha}{s}{c}$ of the reduction rule $\rR$ must have one of the following forms: where the unique free occurrence of $\alpha$ in $c$ has been highlighted in bold and $\alpha$ does not occur in any of $\ctxt{C}$, $t$, $c'$, $s'$.
+These determine the following two instances of the reduction rule $\termrepl[\alpha']{\alpha}{s}{c} \rrule{\rR} \replapply{\repl[\alpha']{\alpha}{s}}{c}$ with $\fn[\alpha]{c} = 1$: The first rule applies the explicit replacement when finding the (only) occurrence of the name $\alpha$; while the second rule composes the explicit replacements by concatenating their respective stacks.
 As mentioned above, we would like to further identify the case when $\alpha$ appears inside the argument of an application, an explicit substitution or an explicit replacement in each of these reduction rules.
-The ones where it does not is called \emph{non-linear} and the ones where it does is called \emph{linear}.
-This results in six (disjoint) rules.
-From now on, we call $\rN$ and $\rNnl$ the linear and non-linear instances of rule $\rN$ame respectively; similarly we have $\rC$ and $\rCnl$ for $\rC$omp; and $\rW$ and $\rWnl$ for s$\rW$ap:
+The ones where it does are called \emph{non-linear} and the ones where it does not are called \emph{linear}.
+This results in four (disjoint) rules.
+From now on, we call $\rN$ and $\rNnl$ the linear and non-linear instances of rule $\rN$ame respectively; similarly we have $\rC$ and $\rCnl$ for $\rC$omp: